kuhn-ruess/cmdbsyncer-docs/docs/basics/first_steps.md

 ## 4. Create an Account

 Every external system requires an [Account](accounts.md) before you can import from or export to it.
-Go to **Accounts → Add** and fill in the connection details for your first system.
+Go to **Settings → Accounts**, add one, and fill in the connection details for your first system.

 After saving, module-specific fields appear automatically if the selected type requires them.